7 Common Network Issues and How to Resolve Them Fast

 1. Duplicate IP Addresses

-When two devices attempt to share a single IP, you see the dreaded "Address Already in Use" Kill — with no ability to access the network.
+When two devices attempt to share a single IP, you see the dreaded "Address Already in Use"—with no ability to access the network.

 The Quick Fix: The blame for this often rests with your router's default DHCP configuration.
-DHCP is probably trying to assign your new device an address at the beginning of your subnet, and another device may already occupy these low-numbered addresses with static IPs.
+DHCP is likely attempting to assign your new device an address at the beginning of your subnet, but another device may already occupy these low-numbered addresses with static IP addresses.
 If you've just introduced a new device or server to your network, it may have its own DHCP server.
 Simply disable the DHCP server on that device to restore sanity to your network.

 The Preventive Measure: You can take one simple step to avoid IP conflicts by modifying your router's configuration to begin assigning DHCP addresses near the top end of your subnet, leaving the lower addresses available for devices that require static IPs.